microsoft/OpenAIWorkshop/scenarios/natural_language_query/EDU-exercise1.md

    ![](images/openaikeys1new.png)

-**Summary:** In this exercise, you created a model and deployment in OpenAI studio to get started with OpenAI resource.
+**Summary:** In this exercise, you explored about a model and deployment in OpenAI studio to get started with OpenAI resource.
 You will be using the copied Key and Endpoint to get hands-on experience with Azure OpenAI Playground in further exercises.